 PARTICIPATE: For Businesses and Organizations

-The HER Helmet Thursdays project benefits our local economy and environment, while it creates a more bike-friendly county.
+The HER Helmet Thursdays project helps sustain our economy and environment, while it creates a more bike-friendly county.

 - Read the history Wheel the Earth: HER Helmet Thursdays cuts carbon emissions and costs - The Monterey County Weekly, 4/22/10

 - Listen to a 2-minute audio What’s up with the bike helmet buzz? – KUSP Central Coast Public Radio, 4/14/10